whamtet/simpleui/index.md

-SimpleUI is an app development tool for fast product development and even faster page load times.
-It uses [htmx](https://htmx.org/) on the frontend.
+SimpleUI is a web UI framework for fast product development and even faster page load times.
+It uses [htmx](https://htmx.org/) on the frontend, the following examples are interactive.

 ## Basic example

+Try entering text below and clicking Submit.

 {% include snippets/hello0.md %}
 {% include examples/demo.html %}